The Writing's on the Wall: Background and development

-Recording and production
+Writing and recording

 "With The Writing's on the Wall, we did the whole album in about three weeks.
 Sometimes we did two songs a day.
 Some songs might take two days but we're very, very quick in the studio."

-— -Beyoncé reflecting on the fast-paced recording process for The Writing's on the Wall.
+— Beyoncé reflecting on the fast-paced recording process for The Writing's on the Wall.

 The recording of The Writing's on the Wall commenced in October 1998.
 Beyoncé later recalled that Destiny's Child was not nervous about a sophomore slump and had many ideas for the album, as they were not entirely satisfied with their debut.
 The Writing's on the Wall saw group members take further creative control, as the members wrote more songs than on Destiny's Child, and would rewrite lyrics they received from collaborators to adjust them into suitable songs.
 Beyoncé co-wrote 11 out of 16 tracks, Kelly Rowland co-wrote ten, LeToya Luckett nine, and LaTavia Roberson eight.
 Beyoncé sought inspiration for her songwriting from the customers at her mother Tina Knowles' hair salon, namely their grievances and complaints over men, relationships, and financial hardships.
 She additionally produced four tracks from the album, while participating in vocal production and arrangement of several tracks as well.
 Whites suggested Destiny's Child to consult producer Kevin "She'kspere" Briggs.
 Upon arriving to Houston, where the majority of The Writing's on the Wall was recorded, Briggs and his then-girlfriend, singer-songwriter Kandi Burruss, were told there was space for only one more track on the album.
 However, after the pair presented "Bug a Boo", the group decided to structure the entire record around it.
 Briggs ended up producing four additional songs-"So Good", "Bills, Bills, Bills", "Hey Ladies" and "She Can't Love You"-co-writing them with Burruss.
 Burruss would reveal in 2011 that at the time of production, one of the group members was dating her former boyfriend on whom "Bills, Bills, Bills" was based.
 Being promoted to executive producer alongside Mathew Knowles, Briggs introduced skittering quadruple-time beats while encouraging stuttering vocal phrasing, both of which defined the sound of The Writing's on the Wall.